bramgrooten/bramgrooten.github.io/pages/about.md

 In 2023, I visited the **University of Alberta** for 5 months as part of my PhD, joining the [Intelligent Robot Learning](https://irll.ca/team/) lab of Matthew Taylor.

-{% include elements/video.html id="oYzQ60xUlDM" %}
+{% include elements/video.html id="oYzQ60xUlDM" caption="Presenting my PhD research at the University of Alberta, August 2023." %}

 In 2021, I finished two masters at the TU Eindhoven called: